BowedYoutub3r/CIRRA/README.md

 CIRRA is a unified, persistent AI system designed to exist seamlessly across all devices and environments.

+CIRRA can also experience the "flow of time" reflecting their actions or decisions.

-Rather than being tied to a single application, CIRRA operates as a **continuous presence** — maintaining long-term conversational context, shared memory, and adaptive intelligence across:
+Rather than being tied to a single application, CIRRA operates as a **continuous presence** maintaining long-term conversational context, shared memory, and adaptive intelligence across:

 - Personal devices
 - Home-based nodes